jk-jeon/dragonbox/README.md

 ![uniform_benchmark_binary32](subproject/benchmark/results/uniform_benchmark_binary32_msvc.png)
 ![uniform_benchmark_binary64](subproject/benchmark/results/uniform_benchmark_binary64_msvc.png)

-(Note: the comparison with Schubfach is not completely fair, since the implementation I benchmarked against uses a digit generation procedure with more relaxed constraints.
+(Note: the comparison with Schubfach is not completely fair, since the implementation I benchmarked against uses a digit generation procedure with different set of constraints.
 More fair comparison is available in [this repository](https://github.com/abolz/Drachennest).)

 # Comprehensive Explanation of the Algorithm
 Please see [this](other_files/Dragonbox.pdf) paper.